- Seniors with limited mobility or disabilities have multiple transportation options for getting where they need to go.

 - Paratransit transportation services offer additional accommodation for those who cannot travel on regular public transportation.

 Public transportation is best for seniors in good health who decide they no longer feel comfortable driving.
 It is affordable and can promote a sense of social independence in seniors, as they can comfortably travel without assistance or a personal driver.
 Public transportation includes bus and rail systems with fixed routes, designated stops, and daily schedules.
-Riders are required to pay a low fee, usually less than $4, when they ride.
+Riders must pay a low fee, usually less than $4, when they ride.

 Seniors who rely on walkers or wheelchairs can use most public transit systems, as every public bus is required by law to have a wheelchair lift and designated seating.
-Similarly, all public trains are required to have at least one wheelchair-accessible railcar.
+Similarly, all public trains have at least one wheelchair-accessible railcar.
 It’s important that seniors who use wheelchairs research beforehand which stops and stations have elevators.
 Those with limited mobility should also consider possible limitations of public transit – including the walk to and from the stop/station, flights of stairs, and crowds during rush hour.

 The Americans with Disabilities Act (ADA) imposed the requirement of paratransit services across all states and cities with public transportation.
 Those interested in using the service must first apply and be found eligible.
 Age or disability alone are not qualifying factors, so applicants must demonstrate an inability to travel by bus or train without assistance due to a mental or physical impairment.
 Region-specific applications can be found online and information on eligibility requirements can be found here.